CommanderGL/CrossScar.js/README.md

 # CrossScar

-CrossScar is a small FrameWork with a huge potental.
+CrossScar is a small framework with a huge potental.

-I think it is best that users of this FrameWork look into the code to learn CrossScars functions.
+### CrossScar Websites:

+* The docs can be found [here](https://crossscar.commandergl.repl.co/docs/)

+* The home page can be found [here](https://crossscar.commandergl.repl.co)